RamonGilabert/Walker/README.md

 - [ ] Report bug of the chain thing that it doesn't recognize the signature.
 - [ ] Reverse the previous animation.
 - [ ] Call animate two times or more, so add a queue.
 - [ ] Be careful when you tap two animate multiple times.
+(Add a flag to lock the main methods).
 - [x] Multiple animate or spring blocks.
 - [x] Document the code.
 - [ ] Document bake.
+- [ ] Add an easy way to create animations, spring and bezier's.
+- [ ] Cancel all animations.

 ## Done by